 Symptoms of type 2 diabetes may include:

-- Unusual thirst
+- Unusual thirst and frequent urination

 - Blurred vision

 - Extreme weakness and fatigue

 - Tingling or numbness in the hands or feet

 The goal of type 2 diabetes treatment is to keep your blood glucose levels as close to normal as possible.
 Self-management is a key part of this, and involves:

 - Testing your blood sugar levels with a portable electronic device (glucose meter) up to several times a day; the meter reads the amount of sugar in a drop of blood, usually from your fingertip, that you place on a disposable test strip